h2oai/nitro/README.md

 ```

-Any leading whitespace on each line are automatically ignored.
+Any leading whitespace on each line is automatically ignored.

 ### Basics - Display items in parallel